 Fortunately, nowadays, you can find software solutions for automating everything, save for creative tasks.

-Zapier is a popular tool that allows you to create automated workflows by connecting various web apps.
+For example, Zapier is a popular tool that allows you to create automated workflows by connecting various web apps.

 Identify repetitive tasks and then find software solutions that allow you to automate them.

 Standard Operating Procedures (SOPs) are checklists featuring a step-by-step process of getting a particular task done the right way.